 Although she was initially a theater major, she switched to economics after one of her bosses pulled her aside to encourage her to pursue positions in leadership with the company.

 Following graduation, she spent three years completing Chick-fil-A management and development programs, which helped her become the owner and operator of a location near the University of Southern California in Los Angeles.

 Now, she’s preparing to set up shop at a new spot.

 “The energy in downtown L.A. is palpable,” Derby said in a press release.
 “I cannot wait to become a part of this growing neighborhood, and I look forward to welcoming our guests with hand-crafted food and hospitality.”

 The 6,500-square-foot building, which will be located at 7th & Figueroa, will employ about 80 full- and part-time employees and have seating for up to 80 people.
-It’ll be up and running this fall.
+The grand opening is Thursday, Apr.
+26.